 - Staying as active as possible by including physical activity in your everyday routine

 The good news is that if you have diabetes, adequate care and early detection of any diabetes-related eye issues can help you manage your symptoms and safeguard your eyesight.
-Schedule an appointment with Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan today.
+Schedule an appointment with Dr. Alan Schlussel & Associates in Manhattan today.

 A: If you have diabetes you may notice some of the following vision changes:

 - Flashes of light